-The following information about the Coronavirus has been offered by Brethren Disaster Ministries as a resource to help Brethren congregations and members better understand the outbreak and ways to respond, and are informed of trusted websites to visit frequently for updates and suggestions.
-Contact Brethren Disaster Ministries at 800-451-4407 or go to www.brethren.org for more about the disaster relief work of the Church of the Brethren.
+Brethren Disaster Ministries is offering resources and recommendations to help Brethren congregations and members better understand the Covid-19 (coronavirus) outbreak and ways to respond.
+Included are links to trusted websites to visit frequently for updates and suggestions.
+Contact Brethren Disaster Ministries at 800-451-4407 for more information.

-The current outbreak of the respiratory illness that is caused by a novel coronavirus (2019-nCoV) was first identified in Wuhan City, Hubei Province, China, at the end of December 2019.
-Health officials are monitoring the spread of the virus that has affected thousands of people in China, with a growing number in other countries.
+The current outbreak of the respiratory illness that is caused by a novel coronavirus, Covid-19, was first identified in Wuhan City, Hubei Province, China, at the end of December 2019.
+Health officials are monitoring the spread of the virus that has affected tens of thousands of people in China and around the world.

 Many of the precautions and resources listed below also apply to prevention of Influenza (the flu) and other illnesses that are more common in the US but can also be deadly.